Kyokushin: Nepal

+Cup 96, Japan and had also taken his students to compete and many more.

+He is now devoted in producing students of International Standard.

 Brazil

-Kyokushin was introduced to Brazil by Seiji Isobe.
+Kyokushin was introduced to Brazil by Shihan Tanakain 1968.
+After Hombu dojo send Seiji Isobe.
 Isobe had been operating a Kyokushin Dojo in Fukui, established on September 20, 1972 - when Mas Oyama offered Isobe the mission of promoting and setting up a dojo network in South America.
 That same year, Seiji Isobe permanently moved to Brazil and became the head of Kyokushin in South America.

 IKO1 (headed by Shokei Matsui, in which Isobe represents Brazil at international level) and Seiwakai Karate (headed by Ademir da Costa) are the most prominent styles of Knockdown Karate in Brazil.

 Poland

 Andrzej Drewniak is credited for bringing Kyokushin to Poland.
 Fascinated by karate, he founded the first Polish Karate Kyokushin section at AZS in Krakow in 1972.
 In 1974 he became the Polish middleweight champion in kyokushin karate.
 In the same year he went to a training camp in the Netherlands, where he passed the 1st dan exam, becoming the first Polish holder of a black belt and the title of Kyokushin karate sensei.
 In 1979, he became a co-founder of the Polish Karate Association, of which he has been a long-term vice-president.

 Thanks to the support of Loek Hollander, the president of the European Karate Kyokushinkai Organization, he received an annual scholarship and an invitation to Japan, but only after six years, secretly from the political and sports authorities, he managed to go to Tokyo.
 At the end of his stay in Japan, he obtained the 4th dan, after 15 months of training under Sosai Masutatsu Ōyama, where he was the only Polish uchideshi.

 Most Kyokushin karate clubs, regardless of their affiliation to world organizations, are also concentrated in the Kyokushin Commission of the Polish Karate Association (KK PZK / Komisji Kyokushin Polskiego Związku Karate) under which inter-organizational competitions of the rank of the Polish Championships and the Macro-region Championships are held.

 The "World Oyama Karate"-style, founded by Shigeru Ōyama (10th dan) - has its largest concentration of practitioners in Poland, with largest number of clubs in the world.
 After Shigeru Ōyama retired from the leadership of the organization, hanshi Jan Dyduch (8th dan) from Krakow became the director of the organization (OYAMA International Karate Federation), who is also the leader of the Polish organization.